mknicos/Assignments-for-Stanford-CS106a/README.txt

-Here I will be posting my programs that I have designed in Java as answers to Stanfords CS106a.
+These Programs are in response to Stanford's class CS106a.
-Not every answer to every problem will be here and there is no guarantee of these programs being the only or best way to solve the problems, but rather the way I have come up with, and are being put on GitHub for the sole purpose of gaining experience with Git and GitHub.
+Not every answer to every problem will be here and there is no guarantee of these programs being the only or best way to solve the problems, but rather the way I have come up with, and are being put on GitHub mainly to gain experience with Git, GitHub and practicing Java Program Writing during my effort to learn to code.
+Enjoy and I would love any feedback.

-Also, I feel like HELLO WORLD is not exciting enough, so HELLO GALAXY
+As of now you can find the questions/ problems here: http://www.stanford.edu/class/cs106a/ However, there is no guarantee this website will stay up and running.